 For Governance, Risk, and Compliance (GRC) reporting, who is reporting?
 What are they reporting?
 Why are they reporting?
 How are they reporting?
 If you have 20 risk registers with stuff that hasn’t been actioned for months or even years, ask yourself if they really are risk registers or just to-do lists.
 You need to be actioning real risk today – don’t leave it.
 Remember that there’s a difference between operational risk and security risks – many enterprises muddle the two.

 Ideally you can serve all of this up through your ITSM tool, with dashboards showing perceived risk so that everyone in the organization has a single pane of glass to view the current state.
 If you don’t currently have it, it should be on the enterprise IT organization’s improvement roadmap to create.
+This also applies in enterprise service management scenarios.

 How Do You Achieve All This?